 Scholars will participate intellectually in research through directed reading of scientific papers, in lab meetings, journal clubs and seminars that relate to their research interests.
 Faculty and graduate student mentoring and attending Initiative for Maximizing Student Diversity meetings and scientific conferences will help inspire and motivate participants to strive for excellence as they become members of the scientific community.
 Scholars will be eligible for health insurance and other benefits available to employees.

-The application deadline is April 16.
+The final application deadline is April 16.
 The priority (early review) deadline is Feb.1.
+Program begins June 22.

 - Are you a United States citizen, national, or permanent resident?